EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 Product thinking applies to anything that offers self-service with an ongoing lifespan.
 Digital experiences, apps, platforms, as well as abstract systems such as communication loops, services and information flows could all leverage these techniques.

-It is only by explicitly identifying those suffering a problem, understanding that issue, hypothesising what might help, building that proposed solution, and then checking that it had the intended effect that we deliver useful software.
+It is only by:

+* explicitly identifying those suffering a problem
+* understanding that issue
+* hypothesising what might help
+* building that proposed solution
+* checking the solution had the intended effect

+...that we deliver useful software.